x-Yabao/lvi_sam_localization/README.md

 catkin_make
 ```

-## Prepare
+## Prepare a built map
-1. Firstly, you need to run [lvi-sam-savemap](https://github.com/x-Yabao/lvi_sam_savemap), and then save the map in a folder.
+1. Fisrtly, you need to **prepare a built map**.
+Please run our another work [lvi-sam-savemap](https://github.com/x-Yabao/lvi_sam_savemap) to build and save the map in a folder.
-2. Change the map to bin format.
+2. Change the above map to binary format, so that we can reduce the map load time.

+   - Run the launch file:
+    ```
+    roslaunch lvi_sam_localization build_map.launch
+    ```

 ## Run the package